blinklabs-io/docs/src/content/docs/guides/cardano-up/003-using-cardano-up.md

 ![cardano-up-context-list](/cardano-up-context-list.png)

-For this example the package we will install is the Cardano Node.
+For this example, the package we will install is the Cardano Node.
 To install the Cardano Node using cardano-up we will run the following command:

 ```
 cardano-up install cardano-node